HCDE 590–591 Capstone · MindOS

 Four Drive Theory

-Avatar system + personalisation
+Avatar system + personalization

 Maps users to a personality-aligned avatar via core drives: Learn, Bond, Acquire, Defend.